Jimmerino/Jimmerino/README.md

 Hello, I'm a self taught guy and current working on:
--HTML
+HTML
--CSS
+CSS
--Javascript (where I'm at)
+Javascript (where I'm at)
--C#
+C#
--3D Modelling
+3D Modelling

 I'm also learning anatomy and music, although those aren't worth mentioning for the time being.